HaikuArchives/hey-shoot/README.md

 # hey-shoot
-### A Haiku command line script for automating screenshots for Haiku's UserGuide
+### A Haiku bash script for automating screenshots for Haiku's UserGuide

 Created by BachToTheFuture for the 2018 GCI task.